sojwolf/iNaturalist_traits/README.md

 Run-time is around 2 hours.
 If you would like to apply a basic fuzzy name matching, use -f True.
 You can remove the file ```iNat_TRY_log.csv``` if you do not need information on each observation for your analysis.
-Follow the more detailed workflow as documented in https://sojwolf.github.io/iNaturalist_traits/.
+For more information, please refer to the workflow documentation at https://sojwolf.github.io/iNaturalist_traits/.

 ### Requirements